jakehein/yugioh_EDS_backend/README.md

 ### MongoDB

 To run this locally, you will need MongoDB 5.0 or higher.
 You can either install it directly, or via [Docker](https://www.docker.com/products/docker-desktop/).
+Uncomment the code in the docker compose file and run compose up.

 ```bash
 # Create and start containers